-Gray has also found the time to serve as a committee member or chair for numerous equine organizations, among them the USDF, the US Equestrian Federation, and the US Equestrian Team.
+YOUTH ADVOCATE: With a young winner at Lendon's Youth Dressage Festival among them the USDF, the US Equestrian Federation, and the US Equestrian Team.
 She helped oversee and was instrumental in the development of the USEF Dressage Seat Medal program, which focuses on dressage equitation; and the USDF Young Rider Graduate Program, a "bridge to the pros" for former Young Rider competitors.
 She continues to teach, speak, and give clinics worldwide.
 Many students of dressage have read her book, Lessons with Lendon, a compilation of a longtime dressage-training series in Practical Horseman magazine.
+Gray's induction into the 2011 Roemer Foundation/USDF Hall of Fame showcases the many significant contributions she has made toward the growth and development of the sport of dressage in America.
+Through her dedication and devoted energies in improving all riders and horses, she has and continues to provide numerous opportunities for others to learn and improve.
+Kim Sodt is a USDF senior educationprograms coordinator and the liaison to the USDF Historical Recognition Committee.